alejandrade/MicroServiceCards/README.md

 Firstly I would like to say thanks for the opportunity, I appreciate it, and I hope you enjoy reading my project.

 That said, I stayed true to the time limit.
-I only worked on Saturday and I kept it from 9 to 5ish.
+I only worked on Saturday.
 Because of the time constraints I decided to cut some things off (like you asked in the requirements).
-Small disclaimer, I read the specs on Wednesday so I some time to plan it before I began coding.
+Small disclaimer, I read the specs on Wednesday so I had some time to plan it before I began coding.
 I decided to make sure all the features I deemed invaluable where solid before I splurged on the extras.
 I did however make sure that any features I did not implement where very easy to do so in the future by me or anyone else.

 First lets begin with the features that I implemented.